Digby Dragon

-Digby Dragon is a British preschool stop motion animated television series created by Sally Hunter, which aired from 4 July 2016 to 29 July 2019.
-It is produced in the UK by Blue Zoo Productions for Nick Jr.
+Digby Dragon is a British animated preschool television series created by Sally Hunter, which aired from 4 July 2016 to 29 July 2019.
+It is produced in the UK by Blue-Zoo Productions for Nick Jr.

 Premise

 Digby is an anthropomorphised dragon who lives in the magical land of Applecross Wood, with a group of friends.
 These friends include creatures typically found in real-life forests, as well as a variety of magical trolls.